szczepq/azure-kubernetes/README.md

 ### Now it's time to dockerize our app

 There are at least two ways to build and run an app inside docker: via command line only or by using `Dockerfile`.
-I thing that second approache is more readable so I will use it in this example so please take a look at the `Dockerfile` inside a project folder.
+I thing that second approach is more readable so I will use it in this example so please take a look at the `Dockerfile` inside a project folder.

 ```